ZIqinGX/MSc_Advanced_project/Weekly_blog/Weekly_document.md

 # Week13 Oct23-Oct29

 # Week14,15 Oct30-Nov12
+In week15, I shoot video for showing my project.
+I invited my model to demonstrate how to use my model.
+After video editing，i did the voice-over for video and keep finishing my thesis.

-# Week15 Nov13-Nov23
+# Week16 Nov13-Nov23
-This week I shoot a video for  my project
+In this week, I organized code, completed the paper and proof-reading.
+Finished weekly blog.